rishimukherjee31/guides/OS and Images/Ubuntu_OrinNx.md

 sudo ./tools/l4t_flash_prerequisites.sh
 ```

-From the Linux_for_Tegra directory, enter the following command to program the latest QSPI boot firmware.
+From the Linux_for_Tegra directory on your host machine, enter the following command to program the latest QSPI boot firmware.
 It will then reboot the kit automatically upon success.

 > Make sure to select the settings for the Jetson Orin NX.
 Run the following command: